Faisalkh90/Text-Generation/README.md

 # N-Gram Language Model

-This code builds an N-gram language model based on a text corpus and generates random sentences using the model.
+Builds an N-gram language model based on a text corpus and generates random sentences using the model.
 Specifically, it reads in a text file called 'aa1.txt' and tokenizes it using the NLTK library.
 It then builds N-gram models for N=2 to N=6 and stores them in a dictionary called 'ngram_models', where the keys are the values of N and the values are lists of N-grams.
 The code also generates a list of trigrams (N=3) and computes their frequency distribution using the Python 'collections' module.
 It then writes the 10 most frequent trigrams to a file called 'frequent.txt'.

 ## Requirements